Designing Your PDN to Work Within Your PCB Layout Guidelines

 Routing also has more constraints on it now than before.
 Smaller trace widths and spacing, shorter lengths, diff pairs, and other signal integrity issues all increase the complexity of the routing.
 In addition to all of that, power and ground planes have to be designed in order to supply an uninterrupted return path for transmission lines.

 Design Requirements can Easily be Forgotten

 The increasing difficulty in creating robust PDNs is in large part because of the requirements of the design.
-Via fanouts and mechanical obstacles tend to take up needed space which means that there is less space to devote to the power routing.
+Vias fanouts and mechanical obstacles tend to take up needed space which means that there is less space to devote to the power routing.
 Then, with the increased circuit densities of today’s smaller designs, the power planes and traces often get trimmed down in order to accommodate the additional trace routing.

 Another problem area is the fine-pitch and high pin-count devices in use on today’s designs.
 Their multiple power pins are often supplying active components that are constantly switching and causing current spikes.
 Without an adequate power supply, these spikes can create noise or ground bounce.
 Therefore it is important to ensure that these pins have a good solid connection to power.

 Fortunately, there is a way that you can get the help you need to design a strong and reliable on your circuit board.
-By using a power distribution network to verify that power is being delivered evenly across your board, you will get real-time feedback on your design while it is still in layout.
+By using a power distribution network to verify that power is being delivered evenly across your board, you will get real-time feedback on your high speed design while it is still in layout.
 A PDN Analyzer™ will give you the ability, while you are laying out your designs, to see problems such as:

 - Insufficient current densities and voltage drops.

 Problem areas like these are highlighted in your layout so that you will be able to correct them before sending the design to manufacturing.
 No longer will you need a prototype build to see if you have a good in place.
 That verification will be done for you while you are still in the design phase.